Kevin110026/airmouse-v0.1/README.md

 # Introduction
+this is the source code of airmouse, we will keep updating this till the science exhibition ends.

-this is the next version of the airmouse v0.0 "supposed" to be more accurate and handy
+air mouse v0.1 is the next version of the airmouse v0.0 "supposed" to be more accurate and handy

 ...